 Update police report

-Now that you know what condition your vehicle is in, it is time to update the police.
-Doing this ensures that your car is no longer listed as stolen.
+Now that you know what condition your vehicle is in, it’s best to make sure you update the police.
+Updating law enforcement ensures that your car is no longer listed as stolen.
 It also allows you to report the damages caused to your vehicle while it was stolen.